DavAug/chi/docs/source/getting_started/quick_overview.rst

 The results of the simulation can be visualised with any of the standard Python visualisation libraries (e.g. matplotlib, seaborn, etc.).
 We will use plotly in this overview.
-Below is an example of how to visualise the simulation results, where we also made the results slightly more interesting by administering bolus doses to the compartment in intervals of 0.5
+Below is an example of how to visualise the simulation results, where we also made the time course of the drug concentration slightly more interesting by administering bolus doses to the compartment in intervals of 0.5

 .. literalinclude:: code/1_simulation_1.py
     :lines: 305-329